dallemang/MageScrape/README.md

 Mage.space has announced the retirement of their image services and suggested that users download the images they want to keep.
 Many users have thousands of images, and downloading them by hand is onerous.
 This software automates a lot of that; it gathers up the URLs of the images that have been marked as "public" by the user and does its best not to download the same image twice.

 This tool is designed for users of the Mage UI who need to recover their images.
-It is intended to be user-friendly and does not require extensive technical knowledge.
+It is intended to be user-friendly and not require extensive technical knowledge.
+We'll see how well I did with that.

 ## Installation